 the other for 3 months

 |Expedition||2 days, 1 night||3 days, 2 nights||4 days, 3 nights|

 |Residential||n/a||n/a||5 days, 4 nights|

 Approximately 150 pupils at Reed's participate in the scheme via 'eDofE'.
-This is an interactive online system that helps pupils manage their DofE programme and assists their Leaders to monitor their progress.
+This is an interactive, online system that helps pupils manage their DofE programme and assists Leaders to monitor their progress.
 Pupils get a Welcome Pack, which contains a 'Keeping Track' booklet and information for each of their assessors.
 Pupils have until the age of 25 to complete any section – many complete their Gold Award whilst at university.